splunk/public-o11y-docs/sp-oncall/configuration/rules-engine-transformations.rst

    **Set** new_field_name **to** value of new field

-If you’d like the value of the new field to dynamically pull the contents of an existing field, use this syntax **${{current_field_name}}**.
+If you'd like the value of the new field to dynamically pull the contents of an existing field, use this syntax **${{current_field_name}}**.